Zeioth/compiler.nvim/README.md

   * A way run the project: Just keep the website opened in your browser.

 ### How can I compile videogames?
-The workflow of game development is essencially very different from just compiling and running a program.
+The workflow of game development is essentially very different from just compiling and running a program.
 It involve loading editing and running scenes.
 While there is no way for us to support it directly, here I offer you some tricks:

 #### Godot engine
 To `Build and run a godot scene`, use the command `godot /my/scene.tscn` on the terminal.
 This works really well: It's fast and simple.